pesader/pesader.github.io/content/posts/1st-contribution-hackathon/index.md

 # Git

 The most popular version control system is `git`.
 We'll need to use its command line interface (CLI) to make our contribution but, unfortunately, `git` is a very complex and convoluted tool.
-Teaching all about it would take a very long (probably a workshop of its own) so I'll only give you what you need for this workshop:
+Teaching all about it would take a very long (probably a workshop of its own).
+If want a deeper introduction to the concepts of `git` you can read ["The tip of the git iceberg"](https://pesader.dev/posts/the-tip-of-the-git-iceberg/), by yours truly 😉.

+That being said, we'll only give you what you need for this workshop:

 1. Download the source code of the application